Absurdities in Modern Physics:

 hypothesized that the wave packet described represents one single

-His mathematical analysis however is solely based on the description of
+His mathematical analysis however is solely based on the

 a wave phenomenon.
 There is nothing in the wave packet model that

 that it is valid only for a unique small amount of energy.
-It appears
+It

-to claim that a wave packet is the description of a single photon when
+to claim that a wave packet is the description of a single photon

 the results are equally applied to any number of photons.
 If the